dannyhammer/toad/README.md

 -   `exit`: Quits the program as quickly as possible.
 If the `cleanup` flag is supplied, it will await the completion of any active search threads before exiting.
 -   `fen`: Generate a FEN string of the current board state.
 -   `flip`: Toggles the side-to-move.
 Equivalent to playing a null move.
+-   `moves`: Show all legal moves on the current position, or for a given square.
 -   `perft`: Execute a perft on the current position at a supplied depth, printing the total nodes.
-    -   `go perft <depth>` will do the same, but will print a split perft instead.
 -   `splitperft`: Execute a splitperft on the current position at a supplied depth, printing the total nodes.
--   `position kiwipete`: Extension on the UCI `position` command that sets the current position to the [Kiwipete FEN](https://www.chessprogramming.org/Perft_Results#Position_2).

 ### UCI Options